The Complexity of Computing the Sign of the Tutte Polynomial: Tractability results and NP-completeness results

 \subsection{Points in Regions J and K}

 The points in Regions~J and K satisfy $-1 \leq \min(x,y) < 0$ and $\max(x,y) \geq 1$.
 Let $q=(x-1)(y-1)$ and $\gamma=y-1$.
 Note that $q\leq 0$.
 It is known (see \cite[Theorem 4.1]{JacksonSokal} that in these regions, the sign of $Z(G;q,\gamma)$ is essentially a trivial function of~$G$, apart from some factors arising from loops in the matroid associated with~$G$ and in its dual matroid.
 We will show that, for all of these points, $\tutte(q,\gamma)$ is in $\numPQ$.
 In fact, we will show that $\mtutte(q,\gamma)$ is in $\numPQ$.
-Working with matroids, instead of with graphs, will enable us to prove the results for one region (Region~K) and immediately to deduce the same results for the other region (Region~J) (by duality of the variables~$x$ and~$y$).
+Working with matroids, instead of with graphs, will enable us to prove the results for one region (Region~K) and immediately to deduce the same results for the other region (Region~J), by duality of the variables~$x$ and~$y$.
+(The replacement of $\gamma_e$ with $q/\gamma_e$ in Fact~\ref{fact:duality} is equivalent to swapping $x$ and~$y$.)